Martin Kayongo-Mutumba

-Martin Kayongo-Mutumba (born Martin Mutumba, 15 June 1985) is a former professional footballer who played as a winger.
+Martin Kayongo-Mutumba (born Martin Mutumba, 15 June 1985) is a footballer who plays as a winger for Rinkeby United.
 He is best remembered for his time with AIK, with which he won both Allsvenskan and Svenska Cupen in 2009.
 Born in Sweden to Ugandan parents, he represented the Sweden U17 and U19 teams before making his full international debut for Uganda in 2012.

 Career

 Early career

 Mutumba began his career in Vasalunds IF as a young child, and in 1999 he joined AIK, as a youth player.
 In the fall of 2002 he made his first appearance with the senior squad against Kalmar FF, playing the last five minutes of the game.

 In 2004 AIK wanted Mutumba to play with FC Café Opera, a club that would functioned as an AIK feeder club.
 Unfortunately, Mutumba broke his leg in an indoor tournament he played with some friends before the season had started and he was never able to play any matches for Café Opera.
 He stated that he lost his interest in football and "started hanging with the wrong crowd".
 This eventually landed him with a battery and assault charge.
 A judicial court gave him a second chance and he decided to continue with football.